Seven Questions Jon Stewart Should Have Asked Jennifer Lawrence Last Week on 'The Daily Show'

 Nope.
 The filmmakers, including writer-director Régis Roinsard, do nothing with that crushingly sad subtext.
 Rose and Louis even have sex before the national finals a Paris, which she wins.
 Then, as she becomes a celebrity, he’s squeezed out of the picture, or allows himself to be squeezed out of the picture, by the Japy Typewriter people, who are pushing their new typewriter, Populaire.
 Oh, and there’s the world championships in New York City against the reigning American champ, who is superior and wears cat’s-eye glasses.

 So why is Louis so intent on winning these meaningless typewriter competitions?
 He was competitive in school, we find out.
-We also get a bit of backstory.
-During World War II, he commanded a platoon of resistance fighters, who all died, all his friends, while he ran away.
+Plus during World War II he commanded a platoon of resistance fighters, all of whom died, while he ran away.
 It’s a story that has entirely too much weight for this lightweight thing while never answering the main question: Why is he so competitive?
 About typing?

 Let me speak for all straight men here: I’ve never known a man that focused.

 I liked the montage with the multicolored fingernails, and the hands typing out of the wall.
 I liked the title graphics: very of-the-period.
 I hated that Louis showed up in New York, with his best pal Bob, right before the final round of the world championships, but I liked how, backstage, he told her that he loved her (“Je t’aime”), and how this was translated into all the different ways to say “I love you” by the international crew of speed-typists backstage, all looking dreamy-eyed and swoony.
 That was cute.

 Otherwise, “Populaire” is painful to watch.
 Patricia and I kept going, “There’s another hour of this?”
 “There’s another 40 minutes of this?”
 Time slowed down like it was the last class on the last day before summer vacation, and we just wanted to be free.